 Pre-plan your call to action.
 Ask yourself, what do you want your audience to do after the stream has finished?

 Frame it along the lines of “I want to invite you to take action and (CTA), that will help get you the results you want”.

 You can also direct them to your website if you are not using a shoppable video platform.
 This is an opportunity to also promote any discount codes that are unique to the event.

 9. Thank your audience and close the stream

 For those who stayed until the end, say a warm thank you and mention how much you enjoyed hosting today’s stream.
-People sense positivity and a warming personality will make you more approachable.
+People sense positivity, and a warming personality will make you more approachable.

-It replicates a shop floor experience where you tailor the stream based on the customer needs.
+It replicates a shop floor experience where you can tailor the stream based on the customer needs.
 Instead of a script, it’s best to be fluid and use your skills to match the customer’s dialogue.